TransitScreen/CityMotion-Plugin/Documentation/api-documentation/CityMotion-Plugin-Documentation.md

 - `key` - Provided by TransitScreen to identify your organization.
 Your key must be authorized to use coordinates endpoint.
 Example: `key=abcdefghijklmnopqrstuvwxyz0123456789abcdefghijklmnopqrstuvwxyz01`

 - `coordinates` - A set of latitude and longitude separated by comma.
 We prefer values are truncated to 4 decimal places (ie: 0.0001).
 This parameter must be set alone with the above key.
 It will be overriden in the presence of `locationCode`.
 Example: `coordinates=38.9019,-77.0389`

+*Optional Parameters*

+- `geolocation` - if `true` and using Coordinates endpoint in an External Browser, CityMotion will request the user's permission to get location and then update the user's current location as they move around.

 - Also see [Optional Parameters](#optional-parameters-guide) below.